jobbtech/Akutboende-STHLM-v1.0/site/content/products.md

 ---
-title: Our Coffee
+title: Om oss
-type: products
+type: Om oss
-page: /products.html
+page: /omoss.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Akutboende STHLM är den ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.